ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 Currently, no SecNumCloud-qualified solutions in the OVHcloud portfolio support real-time replication of virtual machines.
 The Continuous Data Protection (CDP) solution included in Veeam Backup & Replication does not yet have compatibility with the VMware on OVHcloud solution.

-Should a Recovery Point Objective (RPO) with an infrastructure delay of several hours be deemed acceptable, you can consider using Veeam Backup & Replication to maintain a synchronized copy between your VMware services.
+Should a Recovery Point Objective (RPO) with an infrastructure delay of several hours be deemed acceptable, you can consider using Veeam Backup & Replication to maintain a synchronised copy between your VMware services.
 This approach provides a reduced minimum Recovery Time Objective (RTO) that significantly shortens the recovery process for the secondary region.

 However, it is strongly advised against scheduling snapshots of virtual machines during periods of high activity, as doing so may result in negative performance impacts.
 For an optimal balance between backup and performance, carefully plan and configure your snapshot schedule outside peak hours.